 Some of us just keep making changes, seemingly, for the fun of making changes.
 Sometimes it’s not a total relaunch of our marketing campaigns that we need, but merely a little stability.
 It’s hard for your marketing team to stay focused if you keep giving them a different objective every morning.

 2. You Need an AMP

-An AMP is a Automated Marketing Plan.
-If you don't have one of these, then it's hard to stay focused, and you may want to consider rebuilding your marketing campaign around one.
+An AMP is an Automated Marketing Plan.
+If you don’t have one of these, then it’s hard to stay focused, and you may want to consider rebuilding your marketing campaign around one.
 It needs to be in writing, spelled out in great detail, and then a process to assure it is being followed.
-Dick Wagner is a specialist in AMP's.
+Dick Wagner is a specialist in AMP.